-Python vs JavaScript (2026): which language should you learn first?
+Python vs JavaScript (2026): which should you learn first?

 Readable multipurpose language with huge data and ML gravity versus the web’s native language for browsers and a massive full-stack ecosystem.